SOS Children's Village Retalhuleu

 Guatemala continues to struggle with high levels of poverty and social exclusion, particularly amongst its indigenous population.
 Children from underprivileged backgrounds, single mothers or very young parents are particularly at risk and urgently need support.

 The rural indigenous population, especially the women, are still largely excluded from socioeconomic processes

 Little girl doing her homework (photo: J. Lugtigheid) Retalhuleu, capital of the homonymous department, is located on the Pacific coast of Guatemala.
 Retalhuleu Department has a population of approximately 300,000 inhabitants.
 Its economy is based on industry, agriculture and the production of artisanal goods.

-The distribution of wealth in Guatemala continues to be extremely unequal, with the top 20 per cent of the population consuming over 50 per cent, and the poorest 20 per cent consuming less than 5 per cent.
+The distribution of wealth in Guatemala continues to be extremely unequal, with the top 20 per cent of the population consuming over 50 per cent, and the most under pressured 20 per cent consuming less than 5 per cent.
 While the rural population makes up almost two thirds of Guatemala’s population, it accounts for less than a third of income and consumption.
 Poverty rates are some of the highest in Latin America, especially amongst the indigenous rural population and women.

 The immediate and the long-term effects of poverty

 Children from the most under pressured families are likely to have to drop out of school because often families cannot survive without the financial contribution of their children, nor can they afford school supplies such as books and school uniforms.

 Child labour continues to be a very severe and prominent problem in the department.
 In rural Retalhuleu many children – sometimes as young as five or six years of age – are employed in stone quarries.
 These conditions are very dangerous for children and can be extremely detrimental to their health: many suffer from respiratory or skin diseases and some even go blind or lose limbs in accidents.
 The isolated location of the quarries also means that children who work here usually do not attend school or have access to medical care.